rlite/rlite/README.md

     $ sudo rlite-ctl ipcp-register ynorm.IPCP udptunnel.DIF

-Finally, enable Y to be the first enroller for the normal DIF (you may ignore errors related to failure to register DAF names)
+Finally, enable Y to be the first enroller for the normal DIF (you may ignore failures related to registration of DAF names)

     $ sudo rlite-ctl ipcp-enroller-enable ynorm.IPCP